Shaped after the New Testament pattern

 We are intentionally simple.
 We welcome you to experience this with us.

 Pastor David Sheppard

 Come Together is a multi-generational event designed to integrate activity, music, fellowship and Bible study.
 Each Wednesday begins casually at 6:30 during which we hang out, drink some coffee, and catch up on the week’s events.
 At 7:00 we launch the activity / music / Bible study segment.
-Right now the adults are examining what the book of Job reveals about suffering and hardship and God’s purposes in those things.
-Students are learning what the Bible teaching about how to become a Christian, and how to share that great news with their friends.
+Right now the adults are examining what the book of Titus reveals about how Christians should live in a rapidly changing culture.
+Our youth are learning what the Bible teaching about how to become a Christian, how to face the challenges life brings, and how to share the good news of Jesus with their friends.
 Whatever your age or family situation, there is a place here for you!